-The TE Policy Editor window includes the following fields:
+It includes the following fields:

-- Policy Name-Name of the TE policy chosen by the user. - Owner-The owner of the TE policy. - Managed-Check this box to make the policy to be used by managed tunnels.
+- Policy Name-Name of the TE policy chosen by the user. - Policy Owner-The owner of the TE policy. - Managed-Check this box to make the policy to be used by managed tunnels.
 When clicked, both the setup and hold priorities are set to zero and these are not editable.
 If the box is unchecked, the setup/hold priorities can be set to a value between 1 and 7.